vporton/secure-send-erc20/README.md

   the UI to the second stage of the transfer.
   The second stage shows a table with started transfers (from the browser local storage).
-  Each transfer has "Finish" button that withdraws to the final recipient and removes the trasnsfer from local storage.
+  Each transfer has "Finish" button that withdraws to the final recipient and removes the transfer from local storage.
   (We could also add the button "Finish all" and optionally batch transfers in the contract to make this operation atomic.
 However, there is no known reason to require its atomicity.)